castiron/FormLogic/README.md

 #### Configuration

-The main goal of DataValidate is to be light on the JavaScript configuration and heavy on the markup.
+The main goal of FormLogic is to be light on the JavaScript configuration and heavy on the markup.

-Any configurations you need to make are made when you instantiate DataValidate.

-    new DataValidate(element, options);

-`element` can be a CSS selector or a jQuery object. `options` is an object containing configuration properties.

-Currently, the only possible option is a callback for when the form is successfully validated:
+Currently, the only possible configuration is a callback for when the form is successfully validated:

-    new DataValidate('#signupForm', {
-        onValidSubmit: function() {
+    FormLogic.onValidSubmit = function() {
          // Do whatever extra validation you need to do.
          // Return false to halt the submit.
 (Be sure to display your own errors.)

          return true; // to submit the form
     }
-    });

 At some point, custom validators can be added to the options object.